 20 years ago it was easy.
-As we were coming from San Francisco, we had a lot of property to choose from at that time that was about the same value as the home we sold in San Francisco
+As we were coming from San Francisco, we had a lot of property to choose from at that time that was about the same value as the home

 Well the market is so tight that I have to double pay rent for a month.
-Everything that is half decent is leased in a matter of days.
-Most of the inventory is ugly, windowless, inefficient, mulitfamily complexes likely owned by nonlocal investors
+Everything that I shalf decent is leased in a matter of days.
+Most of the inventory is ugly, windowless, inefficient, mulitfamily complexes likely owned by nonlocal investors.

 Complexes in the area do a bait & switch posting affordable rents then tell you "that unit" has already rented.
-Been looking online - RE sites, Cragslist, FB Marketplace - there's so many scams it's hard to know whats safe to apply for.
+Been looking online - RE sites.
+Craig slist.
+FB Marketplace - there's so many scams it's hard to know whats safe to apply for.

-Intense, overbidding, low stock

-We looked in Sonoma Valley initially for over a year back in 2011-2012 and were outbid 5 times for homes in our price range (\$500K) so expanded our search to West County which was a lot more affordable.
-That said, anything rural and in our budget was a cosmetic fixer. se they wanted to sell long and hard. was kicked out of 2 homes during pandemic becau
+$Intense, overbidding, low stock\\ We looked in Sonoma Valley initially for over a year back in 2011-2012 and were outbid 5 times for homes in our price range ($500K) so expanded our search to$ West County which was a lot more affordable.
+That said, anything rural and in our budget was a cosmetic fixer.

-Deplorable, degrading, stressful
+long and hard, was kicked out of 2 homes during pandemic because they wanted to sell Deplorable, degrading, stressful

-Couldn't afford one anyway...do to the ageism, within our AG.
+Couldn't afford one anyway..do to the ageism, within our AG.
 Industry.
 Found it through my husband's personal networks because he is from here.

-Adult child and I have section 8 voucher was extremely difficult finding a place to live because most property owners and apartment complexes have ways to get around accepting Section 8.
+Adult child and I have section 8 voucher was extremely difficult finding a place to live because most property owners and apartment complexes have ways to get

 I could not find a rental in 1972 but found a lot to build a modest house on.
 Got a loan from Bank of Sonoma County and drew the plans myself.
-Got approval from the SoCo Building Dept. and have lived here ever since
+Got approval from

-I was renting home after home and had great rental history but we had to move every year or two because the owners all turned them into Air&n®s without allowing any long term housing for the current tenant.
+I was renting home after home and had great rental history but we had to move every year or two because the owners all turned them into AirBnBs without allowing any long term housing for the current tenant.
 The last rental was really the straw that broke the camel's back.
 We were unable to find another place to stay right away after the owners sold their home to an investor who turned it into an AirBnB so we had to stay with a friend for six months (we were basically the working class homeless since of course we were still showering and going to our professional jobs every day).
 During that time we scoured constantly for a home for our family to live in that we could afford.
 We were in the \$450,000 range and back in 2017 it still wasn't easy to find a home for this price.
-We finally bought our home in a flood zone and indeed we have endured a flood since then but we are grateful to finally own a home and we have no intention of moving or renting It out.
+We finally bought our home in a flood zone and indeed we have endured a flood since then but we are grateful to finally own a home and we have no intention of moving or renting it out.
 We have flood insurance, we repaired the damage and we intend to live here happily ever after.
 The opportunity for home ownership from hard working people should not be this unobtainable.